gustinmi/sensorius/README.md

 ## Implementation decisions based on input document

 - core engine was detached from Kafka in order for us to be able to use simulation engines in tests
 - there was no time to benchmark Spring CDI container, so core functionality is more or less written in POJOs.
 It should be faster.
+- since performance is most important, i decided to go with console profile (no embedded webserver).
+This will of course mean some of the spring monitoring functionalities will not be available

 ## Code quality tools